mkorthof/pc-engines-apu/README.md

 # Tiny Core Linux

-Ready made DD Image with latest TinyBoot version and changes for PCE applied (serial console).
+Ready made raw DD Image with latest TinyBoot version and changes for PCE applied (serial console).
 Write to USB using ``dd if=tinyboot-x-pce.img of=YOUR-USB-DEV`` where ***YOUR-USB-DEV*** is of course the correct device for your usb drive, e.g. /dev/sdd.

 ***TBD: will commit this soon***